Quantum Circuit Design for Decoded Quantum Interferometry: Decoded Quantum Interferometry

 Decoded Quantum Interferometry (DQI) leverages the sparsity of the Fourier spectrum of the objective function to amplify amplitudes corresponding to optimal solutions via quantum interference.
 For the Max‑XORSAT problem over \(\mathbb{F}_2\), one is given a binary matrix \(B \in \{0,1\}^{m \times n}\) (representing \(m\) constraints on \(n\) variables) and a vector \(v \in \mathbb{F}_2^m\).
 The goal is to find an \(n\)-bit string \(x\) that maximizes

 where \(b_i\) is the \(i\)th row of \(B\).
 Since \(f(x)\) represents the difference between the number of satisfied and unsatisfied equations, its Hadamard (Fourier) transform is sparse; in fact,

+This sparsity indicates that the state can be biased toward solutions with larger values of $f(x)$.
+However, because $f(x)$ may be negative—and we do not wish to amplify those values—we introduce a polynomial $P(f(x))$ of degree $\ell$, chosen to match the maximum number of bit-flip errors the classical decoder can correct, to selectively amplify only near-optimal (i.e., high) outputs.
+In this way, the state

-This sparsity indicates that the state can be biased towards solutions with larger values of \(f(x)\).
-However, because \(f(x)\) may yield negative values—which we do not wish to amplify—one introduces a polynomial \(P(f(x))\) of degree \(\ell\) that effectively amplifies only the near-optimal (i.e., high) outputs.
+can be efficiently prepared to favor measurement outcomes corresponding to higher values of $f(x)$.
+This sparsity indicates that the state can be biased toward solutions with larger values of $f(x)$.
+However, because $f(x)$ may be negative—and we do not wish to amplify those values—we introduce a polynomial $P(f(x))$ of degree $\ell$, chosen to match the maximum number of bit-flip errors the classical decoder can correct, to selectively amplify only near-optimal (i.e., high) outputs.
 In this way, the state

 can be efficiently prepared to favor measurement outcomes corresponding to higher values of \(f(x)\).

 A key result (Theorem 4.1 in~\cite{jordan-dqi}) relates the expected number of satisfied constraints \(\langle s \rangle\) to the parameters \(r\) (the number of inputs yielding \(+1\)), \(p\) (the prime defining \(\mathbb{F}_p\)), and \(\ell\):